Individuals aged 15 or over are classified as Adults within the TAM service

 A device similar to a remote control which panel members use to register and deregister their presence in a room where a television set is on.

 High Definition Television.
-A television service containing a high number of pixels which delivers a clearer and sharper picture.
+A television service with notably higher resolution pixels which delivers a clearer and sharper picture.